Column: Persian

 Some of the most elaborate columns in the ancient world were those of the Persians, especially the massive stone columns erected in Persepolis.
 They included double-bull structures in their capitals.
 The Hall of Hundred Columns at Persepolis, measuring 70 × 70 metres, was built by the Achaemenid king Darius I (524–486 BC).
-Many of the ancient Persian columns are standing, some being more than 30 metres tall.
+Many of the ancient Persian columns are still standing, particularly at sites such as Persepolis; some were originally around 20–24 metres tall, making them among the tallest columns of the ancient world.
 Tall columns with bull's head capitals were used for porticoes and to support the roofs of the hypostyle hall, partly inspired by the ancient Egyptian precedent.
 Since the columns carried timber beams rather than stone, they could be taller, slimmer and more widely spaced than Egyptian ones.

 South Asia

 Indo-Corinthian capitals are capitals crowning columns or pilasters, which can be found in the northwestern Indian subcontinent, and usually combine Hellenistic and Indian elements.
 These capitals are typically dated to the first centuries of the Common Era, and constitute an important aspect of Greco-Buddhist art.
 Indo-Corinthian capitals display a design and foliage structure which is derived from the academic Corinthian capital developed in Greece.
 Its importation to India followed the road of Hellenistic expansion in the East in the centuries after the conquests of Alexander the Great.
 In particular the Greco-Bactrian kingdom, centered on Bactria (today's northern Afghanistan), upheld the type at the doorstep of India, in such places as Ai-Khanoum until the end of the 2nd century BCE.
 In India, the design was often adapted, usually taking a more elongated form and sometimes being combined with scrolls, generally within the context of Buddhist stupas and temples.